iov-one/weave/docs/tutorial/handler.rst

 to disk.

 *Deliver* is performed after the transaction was writen to the block.
-Upon consensus, every node will processes the block by calling *BeginBlock*, *Deliver* for every transaction in the block, and finally *EndBlock* and *Commit*. *Deliver* will be called in the same order on every node and must make the **exact same changes**
+Upon consensus, every node will process the block by calling *BeginBlock*, *Deliver* for every transaction in the block, and finally *EndBlock* and *Commit*. *Deliver* will be called in the same order on every node and must make the **exact same changes**